During a time of crisis, keeping the human connection with your team is essential to ensure they feel supported.

 Even though we’ve had a remote team for many years, we have never faced anything quite like this.
 We’ve produced podcasts and posted blogs about how to develop a great culture with a remote team.
 But the new element of not being able to leave the house has created even greater pressure for companies still operating remotely to help their team by expanding ways for them to feel supported.

-- Use Video Please: If you look at our past blogs about home office set up, we consistently say that video conference calls are a simple, amazing practice.
-No one cares what anyone looks like and I think we can all agree that talking with someone eye-to-eye (or monitor-to-monitor) deepens a sense of connection
+- Use Video Please – Video conference calls are a simple, amazing practice.
+No one cares what anyone looks like and I think we can all agree that talking with someone eye-to-eye (or monitor-to-monitor) deepens a sense of connection.

 - Coffee Hangouts